 Micro manifesto for micro urbanism: think micro Modular Docs.
 Is a collaboration project between AUDB, Iyi Ofis (Istanbul) and Izmir University of Economics.

 The Modular Dock project came out of a discussion about the monotony of the Turkish coastline section.
-How the public is essentially cut off from the sea by high concrete walls and highways.
-The project is a counter to the top down mega-project that dominate urban design.
-Thinking micro and attempt to generate urban design through an urban „acupuncture“.
+As a rule how the public is essentially cut off from the sea by high concrete walls and highways.
+In contrast the project is a counter to the top down mega-project that dominate urban design.
+Furthermore, “Thinking Micro” is an attempt to generate urban design through an urban „acupuncture“.

 Istanbul Biennale 2014

 Later the project represented Izmir in the ’2014 world cities challenge’ competition organized by UN-habitat and the Guardian newspaper.
 Thus it was awarded the second prize.